nikitavoloboev/data/operating-systems/containers/kubernetes/kubernetes.md

   - Running a small container cluster at work has even changed how I setup single-host projects in my spare time: I will build everything into a container, bind-mount whatever it might need, create a simple systemd unit that just runs / rms the docker container on start and stop.
 Bliss.
 - [After a couple years on kubernetes, there is a simple joy to a deployment process that looks like "scp binary server: && ssh server systemctl restart service", and takes 5s to complete.](https://twitter.com/dave_universetf/status/1216791280505774080)
 - [In K8S, I think the best is hand-on experience, do it and. you will understand why a certain thing has to do that way.](https://lobste.rs/s/waj0ky/what_are_you_doing_this_weekend#c_s4hcbh)
+- [Despite its reputation, Kubernetes is actually quite easy to master for simple use cases.
+And affordable enough for more complex ones.
+  The fundamental abstractions are as simple as they can be, representing concepts that you'd already be familiar with in a datacenter environment.
+A cluster has nodes (machines), and you can run multiple pods (which is the smallest deployable unit on the cluster) on each node.
+A pod runs various types of workloads such as web services, daemons, jobs and recurring jobs which are made available (to the cluster) as docker/container images.
+You can attach various types of storage to pods, front your services with load-balancers etc. All of the nouns in the previous paragraph are available as building blocks in Kubernetes.
+You build your complex system declaratively from these simpler parts.](https://news.ycombinator.com/item?id=28875764)

 ## Links